-One of the biggest updates that Instagram made in 2019 is changing the way people view likes.
-The platform is famous for the heart button users can double-tap to show posts some love.
-Until recently, like counts were public, but changes are underway.
+Instagram is famous for the heart button users can double-tap posts to show content some love.
+Until recently, like counts were public throughout the Instagram app, but changes are already happening.

-Instagram has taken on board its community’s feedback and decided to become a place where people can feel comfortable enough to express themselves without feeling the pressure that can come with a preoccupation with engagement.
-The decision is part of the platform’s founders’ efforts to transform Instagram into a place where users can focus on the media they are sharing – not the number of likes that might set them apart from more popular accounts.
+The decision is part of the platform’s founders’ efforts to transform Instagram into a place where users can focus on the media they share – not the number of likes that might set them apart from more popular accounts.

-Let’s take a closer look at how, exactly, these changes are being rolled out and how they are going to affect marketing on Instagram, and how to see likes on Instagram regardless of those changes (including hidden likes).
+Let’s take a closer look at how, exactly, these changes have been rolled out, how they are going to affect marketing on Instagram, and how to see likes on Instagram regardless of those changes (including hidden likes).

 Prior to Instagram’s updates, this is how the platform’s users would see how many likes a post has generated: